Search...

 By Sarah Nicastro, Creator, Future of Field Service

-I’m hopeful by now you’ve seen the special report we published recently, The Service Centricity Playbook: 7 Phases of Morphing from Product Provider to Trusted Advisor (if not, please check it out!).
+I’m hopeful by now you’ve seen the special report we published recently, The Service Centricity Playbook: 7 Phases of Morphing from Product Provider to Trusted Advisor.
 The report looks at the common steps along the journey that companies take when servitizing their businesses.
 But we all know that the real value comes in when you can spend time with people that have done the work and are willing to share the good, the bad, and the ugly of what it took to achieve success.
 The team from Noventum and I hosted a discussion with Wolfgang Kuenkler, VP – Head of Global Retail & Delivery Services at Diebold Nixdorf and Roel Rentmeesters, Director of Global Customer Service at Munters to hear their tales of living the “playbook” in real life.
 Here are some of the insights they shared.

 Servitization Isn’t Service Transformation, It’s Business Transformation